Search results for

 4. Tap the icon of the app you want to screen pin.

-5. Tap the Pin app option (wording may be different on different phones)
+5. Tap the Pin app option (wording may differ on different phones).

-This pins an app to your screen and disables things like calls, messages, and other functions.
+This pins an app to your screen and turns calls, messages, and other functions off.
 To remove the pinned app, do the following:

-1. Hold the back and recent apps (overview) buttons simultaneously to unpin the app and return to the recent apps screen.
+1. Hold the back and recent apps (overview) buttons simultaneously to unpin the app and return to the current apps screen.

 2. On devices with gesture navigation, swipe up and hold there to unpin the app.

-Newer kids may be able to get around a screen pin, but younger kids (especially toddlers) generally can’t do it on purpose.
-Still, be vigilant and check to make sure your kids didn’t get out of it somehow.
+kids may be able to get around a screen pin, but younger kids (especially toddlers) generally can’t do it on purpose.
+Still, be vigilant and check to ensure your kids didn’t get out of it somehow.

 How to limit web browsing for young eyes